federicotdn/verb/README.md

 ** GET and respond with status code
 # Send a GET request and get a specific status code
 # as a response.
-# Use embedded Lisp code in the reqeuest spec.
+# Use embedded Lisp code in the request spec.
 get /status/{{(read-number "Status: " 200)}}
 ```